transcom/mymove-docs/docs/backend/guides/golang-time.md

 How do we test the contents of the return here?
 If we want to assert the time we need a way to know what `time.Now()` was when the function was called.

 Instead of directly using the `time` package, we can pass a clock as a dependency and call `.Now()` on that.
 Then in our tests, we can assert against that clock!
-The clock can be anything as long as it adheres to the `clock.Clock` interface as defined in the [facebookgo clock package](https://godoc.org/github.com/facebookgo/clock#Clock).
+The clock can be anything as long as it adheres to the `clock.Clock` interface as defined in the [`facebookgo/clock` package](https://godoc.org/github.com/facebookgo/clock#Clock).
 We could, for example, make the clock always return the year 0, or the 2019 New Year, or maybe your birthday!
 In this clock package, there are two clocks.

 * The real clock where `clock.Now()` will call `time.Now()`.
 * A mock clock where `clock.Now()` always returns epoch time.